Ensuring public participation in meetings takes work and organization

 4) Sometimes it is going to be multiple meetings.
 Again let the participants select the date by return contact or Doodle poll (optional).

-a) Sometimes If it is not practical for the participants to select the date, include future meeting dates, time and location(s) in the invitation letter (optional).
+- Sometimes If it is not practical for the participants to select the date, include future meeting dates, time and location(s) in the invitation letter (optional).
 Remember to tell participants that they help make the decisions.
-Involve them as much as possible when deciding meeting logistics (must do).
-Be aware of the subtle message being conveyed when one cannot even let go of the decision to set the meeting dates.
+Involve them as much as possible when deciding meeting logistics (important).
+Be aware of the subtle message being conveyed when one cannot let go of the decision to set the meeting dates.

-b) Stick to the selected dates and times (must do).
+- Stick to the selected dates and times (important).
 Changing dates without consulting others conveys a subtle message that group decisions will not be honored.

-c) Take into account what times people work in a community, when other major community events are occurring (must do).
+- Take into account what times people work in a community, when other major community events are occurring (important).
 If many work out-of-town, or many work second or third shift, then events may need to be held at differing times of the day.

-d) Once a date is set even if done at a meeting of the group, send a “save the date” to all members (must do).
+- Once a date is set even if done at a meeting of the group, send a “save the date” to all members (important).
 Do not assume those at the meeting wrote the date down.
 Also need to communicate the next meeting date to those that were absent.

-e) Have regular recurring dates (like the third Tuesday of each month) so future meetings can be scheduled (optional).
-Be respectful that people have busy calendars and they need to know dates far ahead to hold them in their calendar (must do).
+- Have regular recurring dates (like the third Tuesday of each month) so future meetings can be scheduled (optional).
+Be respectful that people have busy calendars and they need to know dates far ahead to hold them in their calendar (important).

 7) For the actual meeting:

-a) Is child care is necessary?
+- Offer child care during the meeting time at the same location (optional).
 This is especially important if young families or those with fewer economic resources are a significant part of the population.

-8) Try to never cancel a meeting (must do).
+8) Try to never cancel a meeting (important).
 If critical work has not happened, provide an update with revised timeline for completion.
-Carefully consider cancelation due to weather, and not based only on school closings.
+Carefully consider cancellation due to weather, and not based only on school closings.
 Canceling meetings when schools close due to weather is a poor idea.
-Schools close because of higher safety concerns for children and because school busses (that do not have many safety features modern automobiles now have) are often on back-roads before snow plows are.
+Schools often close because of higher safety concerns for children and because school buses.
 On those days adults still have to go to work (which includes your meeting).
-Weather related closures might be declared when retail or governmental offices close.
+Weather-related closures might be declared when retail or governmental offices close.

-9) Have a meeting sign-in sheet for attendance (must do).
+9) Have a meeting sign-in sheet for attendance (important).
 After the first meeting, compare the attendance list with the geographic, racial, ethnic, economic, and representation of viewpoints (number one, above).
-Work to supplement more participation where shortfalls occur (must do).
+Work to supplement more participation where shortfalls occur (important).

 11) Provide timely, clear, and accurate information on the planning process and the meeting purpose.
 It is very important to be highly organized.
-This conveys a sense of “success” and people like to join and participate in successful projects (must do).
+This conveys a sense of “success” and people like to join and participate in successful projects (important).